There’s no doubt that technology has transformed the way we live our lives and do business.

 The risks of not having reliable data through proper ITGC or GITC implementation are numerous—and they are critical.

 Poor internal controls hurt your ability to prepare and report accurate financial data, which can delay your financial closing process.
-Disclosures delays or potential data integrity issues can have a harmful effect on your organization’s brand and reputation.
+Disclosure delays or potential data integrity issues can have a harmful effect on your organization’s brand and reputation.
 ITGC deficiencies may also increase the cost and effort needed for financial audits as additional audit procedures will be required.
 Most importantly, deficient internal controls could ultimately result in a financial misstatement that could have widespread implications throughout your organization.

 Where to Focus